disler/indydevtools/README.md

   - Every tool in this toolbox is an app that creates on your behalf.
   - Every tool will boost your productivity by utilize great design and the incredible generation abilities of LLMs.
   - Every tool is powered by LLM technology.
+- **Do one thing and do it well**
+  - Every function and cli command will do one thing and do it well.
+  - Every function is composable and has concrete inputs and outputs for use in different contexts.
 - **Simple, single configuration file**
   - One config file to control all the tools.
 - **Many agentic tools, one top level command**